aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

 * The machine controller uses an Arduino UNO and a CNC shield board.
 The firmware running is [GRBL](https://github.com/grbl/grbl).

-## File preparation

- But before that the process needed to design the board requires the following steps.

-1. ECAD files: A normal gerber file must be loaded per face to mill, this microfactory was concieved using only one face of the PCW, therefore only one is needed.
-There are multiple Electronic Computer Aided Design (ECAD) tools like [KiCAD](https://www.kicad.org/), [Proteus](https://www.labcenter.com/) and [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/overview?term=1-YEAR&tab=subscription).
-Export the gerber files for the next step.

-2. CAM files: Here the is where the Gcode files are produced, so there are multiple options to generate these files.
-Due to the application I recommend using [FlatCAM](http://flatcam.org/), as it has automatic tools for PCB production, like automatic cutting depht calculation given a mill angle and type.

-3. Gcode Sender: Files must be loaded into the Gcode sender software, they only recieve G code files, like `.gcode` or `.nc` files.
-There are two Gcode sender softwares being used in the moment, [Universal Gcode Sender](https://winder.github.io/ugs_website/) and [CNCjs](https://cnc.js.org/).
-CNCjs offers the capability of being installed in a debian device (like Raspberry Pi) to be used over a local network via UI at the device IP.
-Both have the capaciblity of controlling the machine position and reconfiguring GRBL parameters, like `mm/rev` or maximum velocities.

 ## Mechanical Design
 ### Torque Calculation